 Positions

 - Graduate StudentsI am always excited to work with talented graduate students with interests relevant to my lab, which focuses on developing novel machine learning/computational biology/wet lab approaches to further understanding of the microbiome–the trillions of microbes living on and within us.
-This fascinating, complex and dynamic ecosystem is crucial for human health, and when disrupted may … Read more
+This fascinating, complex and dynamic ecosystem is crucial for human health, and when disrupted may… Read more: Graduate Students

 Lab News